Matt-dc/fullstack-quiz-creator/README.md

    <img src="siteimages/editquiz.png" width="400px" />
 </p>

-## Third Party
-The app is build upon the MERN stack,

 ### Future Development
 An initial improvement to the app would be unit and component Tests.
 Aside from this, implementation of a login system and some kind of user scoreboard functionality as well as user statistics that display average user results on quizzes and records quiz history would be natural next steps.